-Stuff done at Cat's Eye Technologies on older computers, or more often, an emulation of such a computer on a modern computer instead.
+This document contains stuff done at Cat's Eye Technologies on older computers (or more often, an emulation of such a computer on a modern computer).

 Apple Befunge is a variant of Befunge for the Apple II which resembles Befunge-93, with some extra Befunge-96-esque instructions and some Apple II-specific instructions.
 It was written for the Apple ][+, but should also run on an Apple //e.